plainblack/ving/docs-src/content/ving-schema.md

 A string that is name of the MySQL database table it will be stored in.

 ### owner
 An array containing the method for determining who owns this object.
 Owners can be assigned special rights on `props`.
 The owner can be any field that contains a User ID, so in the case of the `User` schema, it can use its own id by specifying `$id`, but in another table it might be `$userId`.
 It can also contain any number of roles.
-By default there are two roles: `admin` and `developer`, but you could add more.
+By default there are 3 roles: `admin`, `developer`, `verifiedEmail`, but you could add more.

 ### props
 All schemas should have the base props of `id`, `createdAt`, and `updatedAt` by using `...baseSchemaProps`.
 After that it's up to you to add your own props to the list.
 There are many different types of props for different field types.